mbesson/mbesson/README.md

 # Mathieu
-I'm Mathieu from France, FullStack developper and Mentor/Teacher, I do content on Development and Freelancing.
-I really enjoy learning languages and frameworks like JS and React.
+I'm Mathieu from France, freelancer, expert in cloud and data.
+I love playing around with Azure and, frome time to time, with AWS.
+I'm also an advisor for several startups like [Sparkline](https://sparkline.xyz/equipe/) and [Nricher](https://www.linkedin.com/company/nricher/?originalSubdomain=fr).
+Last but not least, I am an early stage investor/business angel: my last investments are:

+- [Crealo](https://www.crealo.app/), a solution for copyrights and royalties
+- I joined the [Super Capital VC](https://www.supercapital.vc/) fund
+- I am a forme member of [Leonis Investissement](https://leonis.vc/) Clud.

+If you're looking for a BA, I would be happy to read your deck.

 <!--
 **mbesson/mbesson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Actually:
+What I do:

 - 🔭 I’m currently working on a new [Online Course][courses] ...
 - 🌱 I’m currently learning amazing things ...